 We Bring a Lot to the Table

-One example is T-Ffed: Trans Folx Fighting Eating Disorders, which has been instrumental in doing outreach within and advocating for the transgender community –– a population with a high risk of developing eating disorders.
-This group offers a transgender cultural competency educational workshop for healthcare providers and community-based healing intensives for the LGBTQ community.
+One example is T-Ffed: Trans Folx Fighting Eating Disorders.
+T-Ffed has been instrumental in doing outreach within and advocating for the transgender community, a population with a high risk of developing eating disorders.
+T-Ffed offers a transgender cultural competency educational workshop for healthcare providers and community-based healing intensives for the LGBTQ community.
 Studies indicate that culturally relevant programs “lead to successful completion of therapy and ensure recovery.”
 Marginalized folks are creative and powerful, and we know what needs to be done for our healing.
 We are the experts of our lives.

-Without a doubt, eating disorders awareness and body-positivity intersect and the body-positivity movement has been very helpful for many marginalized folks.
-The type of work that we offer is high-quality, unique, and valuable.
-Clear examples of this include The Mixed Fat Chick, Adios Barbie, Caleb Luna, and Sonya Renee.
-Our work cannot be meaningfully replicated by anyone who has not been in our shoes.
-For instance, the powerful and needed critical analysis of the body-positivity movement that Ashleigh Shackelford has provided validates many of our shared feelings and thoughts.
-Another great example is Thick Dumpling Skin, a site for Asian Americans to share their experiences with diet and thin culture.
-Lastly, the great Annie Segarra, has provided a platform to “give attention to body positive folx, women, LGBTQIA+, people of color, people of different sizes, and people with disabilities and/or chronic illnesses, mental illnesses.”
+The type of work that marginalized folks offer in the body positivity movement is high-quality, unique, and valuable.
+Clear examples of this include The Mixed Fat Chick, Adios Barbie, Caleb Luna, Ashleigh Shackelford, and Sonya Renee Taylor offer powerful and much-needed critical analysis of the body-positive movement that validates many of our shared feelings and thoughts.
+Thick Dumpling Skin, a site for Asian Americans to share their experiences with diet and thin culture, is another excellent resources.
+Annie Segarra has also provided a platform to “give attention to body positive folx, women, LGBTQIA+, people of color, people of different sizes, and people with disabilities and/or chronic illnesses, [and] mental illnesses.”

 This work is not only life-changing, but life-saving for many like myself.

 [Image Description: Photo of Gloria Lucas, founder of Nalgona Positivity Pride.
-She is a Xicana with light skin and dark brown hair pulled up into a bun with bangs.
-She is standing in front of large hedges.
-She is wearing black jeans and a mint green shirt, with a pink sketch of miss piggie on it with the words “Beat Eating Disorders”.
-She has one hand on her hip and the other at her side.
-She is staring directly at the camera with a slight grin and her head titled up.]
+She is a Xicana with light skin and dark brown hair that is pulled up into a bun with bangs.
+She wears black jeans and a mint green shirt that features an illustration of Miss Piggy.
+On the illustration reads “Beat Eating Disorders.”
+Standing in front of large hedges with one hand on her hip and the other at her side, she stares directly at the camera with a slight grin and her head titled up.
+Source: PainBrushHeart]